woonsango/SAIL/readme.md

 ## SAIL Enhances SSL Vision Models for MLLMs

 SAIL significantly enhances SSL models, such as DINOv2, as vision encoders for MLLMs.
 Specifically, we replace the vision encoder in LLaVA-1.5 with the SAIL vision encoder, which consists of a DINOv2 backbone combined with an alignment layer.
 This additional alignment layer dramatically improves DINOv2's performance on MLLM tasks, even surpassing language-supervised CLIP vision encoders in certain tasks!
+We provide trained checkpoint at [le723z/sail-llava-v1.5-7b](le723z/sail-llava-v1.5-7b).

 <div align="center">
     <img src="asset/mllm.png" alt="SAIL Vision Encoder in MLLMs" width="50%"/>
 </div>

----

 #### Table: LLaVA-1.5 with Various Vision Models